Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 rsyslog

 I used rsyslog with imjournal to build this image.
-As an alternative, you can use syslog-ng with systemd-journal source.
+As an alternative, you can use syslog-ng with the systemd-journal source.

-The configuration I use for rsyslog
+The configuration I use for rsyslog:

 $ActionFileDefaultTemplate RSYSLOG_TraditionalFileFormat